archivesunleashed/docker-aut/README.md

 `vagrant up --provider aws`

 Note, you will need to change your AWS Security Group to allow for incoming connections on port 22 (SSH) and 9000 (for Spark Notebook).
+By default, it launches a lightweight m3.medium.
+To do real work, you will need a larger (and sadly more expensive instance).

 ## Connect